aayushtaragi/PM-Surya-Ghar-analysis-sql-powerbi/README.md

-☀️ PM Surya Ghar Muft Bijli Yojana: Data Analytics Pipeline
+☀️ PM Surya Ghar: Muft Bijli Yojana Analysis

-📌Project Overview
+📌 Project Overview
 This project focuses on performing an end-to-end data analysis pipeline on the PM Surya Ghar Muft Bijli Yojana (National Rooftop Solar Scheme) dataset.
-The data encompasses national application volumes, completion rates, pending backlogs, financial subsidies, and technical capacities across various states and districts.
-The goal is to clean unstructured operational metrics, evaluate execution efficiency, and uncover regional bottlenecks to provide data-driven recommendations for accelerating solar adoption.
+The goal is to clean unstructured operational data, evaluate execution efficiency across states and districts, and uncover regional supply chain bottlenecks to help accelerate solar adoption.

 🛠 Tools Used
-Microsoft Excel: For initial data pre-processing, data hygiene, and flat-file validation.
+Microsoft Excel: For initial data pre-processing and removing structural anomalies.

-MS SQL Server (T-SQL): For database schema modification, text-to-numeric casting (TRY_CAST, REPLACE), and advanced analytical modeling (CTEs, Window Functions).
+MS SQL Server (T-SQL): For data type casting (TRY_CAST), handling string modifications, and advanced query analysis (CTEs, Window Functions).

-Power BI: For relational data modeling, DAX structural engineering, and building an interactive executive dashboard.
+Power BI: For building the interactive executive dashboard and calculating core DAX metrics.

 🎯 Key Analysis Performed
-Schema Optimization: Cleaned raw string fields containing percentage symbols (%) and converted them into indexable floating-point metrics.
+Cleaned raw panel efficiency text data and converted it into usable float formats.

-National Performance Baseline: Generated macro-level KPIs including Total Applications (7.31M), Installations (3M), Total Capacity (12.55M KW), and Total Subsidies (₹23.61K).
+Calculated national baseline KPIs (Total Applications, Installations, Subsidies, and Capacity).

-Volume Leader Tracking: Identified the Top 3 and Bottom 3 states based on absolute application intake and deployment volume.
+Identified top and bottom 3 states based on absolute application and installation volumes.

-Operational Choke Point Discovery: Isolated large-scale states (>50,000 applications) demonstrating critical execution inefficiencies (efficiency under 40%).
+Isolated large-scale states with massive demand but weak installation efficiency (under 40%).

-Micro-Market Micro-Partitioning: Utilized advanced database partitioning (RANK() OVER) to extract the top 2 highest-performing districts within every individual state.
+Extracted the top 2 highest-performing districts within each individual state using RANK() OVER.

-Risk Assessment Analysis: Mapped and flagged specific administrative districts containing active application volumes but zero completed installations.
+Mapped specific high-risk districts with zero completed installations despite active applications.

-Capacity Grid Density: Calculated the average installed solar capacity per household across individual regions to evaluate local grid contribution styles.
+Computed the average solar capacity installed per household across different states.

 📊 Key Insights
-The National Backlog Challenge: While public interest is massive (7.31M applications), the national installation efficiency sits at 47.71%, leaving a heavy backlog of 4 Million pending installations.
+The National Backlog: Public interest is massive (7.31M applications), but the national installation efficiency stands at just 47.71%, leaving a backlog of 4 million pending setups.

-The Andhra Pradesh Bottleneck (Critical Insight): The dashboard clearly highlights Andhra Pradesh as the state with the most severe backlog crisis.
-Despite crossing the 1 million application milestone, it has a staggering 83.16% pending rate, meaning only 16.84% of received applications have successfully transitioned to completed installations.
+The Andhra Pradesh Bottleneck: Andhra Pradesh has the worst backlog crisis in India.
+Despite crossing 1 million applications, it has a staggering 83.16% pending rate (only 16.84% of applications are successfully installed).

-Regional Powerhouses: Gujarat, Maharashtra, and Uttar Pradesh are the primary growth engines.
-Gujarat leads the capacity charts, while Maharashtra has the highest overall application interest (1,339.35K).
+Top Performers: Gujarat, Maharashtra, and Uttar Pradesh act as the primary growth engines, dominating capacity (MW) and subsidy absorption.

-Micro-Market Hotspots: At the district level, localized hubs like Lucknow, Nagpur, Surat, and Ahmedabad lead the country in successful rooftop deployment.
+Micro-Market Leaders: At the district level, urban hubs like Lucknow, Nagpur, Surat, and Ahmedabad are executing installations the fastest.

 💡 Recommendations
-Target Backlog Hotspots: Administrative focus and technical field teams should be dynamically shifted to Andhra Pradesh to address the massive 83% backlog and clear localized supply chain or verification blockages.
+Clear the AP Bottleneck: Shift field installation teams and technical resources dynamically to Andhra Pradesh to resolve its 83% pending setup crisis.

-Standardize Operational Playbooks: Analyze the approval and installation workflows of high-performing hubs like Gujarat and Lucknow to create a standardized template that can be implemented in slow-moving states.
+Standardize Workflows: Study the fast-track approval playbooks used in high-performing areas like Gujarat and Lucknow to implement them in lagging states.

-Automated Threshold Alerts: Implement a tracking system that flags any district or state as a "High-Risk Zone" the moment its pending installation rate crosses 60%, allowing management to intervene early.
+Risk Flagging: Build an automated tracker to flag any district the moment its pending installation rate crosses a 60% threshold for early intervention.

 📁 Files Included
-pm_surya_analysis.sql: T-SQL script containing all structural modifications, aggregations, and window functions.
+pm_surya_analysis.sql: SQL script containing all structural modifications, aggregations, and window functions.

-pm_surya_cleaned.xlsx: Structured clean source dataset post Excel pre-processing.
+pm_surya_cleaned.xlsx: Cleaned source dataset post Excel pre-processing.

-pm_surya_dashboard.pbix: Interactive Power BI dashboard file tracking the complete program layout.
+pm_surya_dashboard.pbix: Interactive Power BI dashboard file.

-dashboard_preview.png: High-resolution dashboard interface capture (displayed below).
+dashboard_preview.png: Screenshot of the Power BI dashboard layout.